 Unfortunately, the increased amount of data that needs to be monitored is almost impossible for people to process.
 And analytics based on predefined rules doesn’t meet the needs of today’s market.
 Nowadays, it’s not enough just to detect typical anomalies based on simple rules; security solutions should also automatically analyze a huge number of events and provide security managers with few false positives.
 Advanced analytics can automate the analysis of huge datasets using machine learning algorithms.

 According to Gartner’s definition, advanced analytics (AA) is the autonomous processing of data with the help of AI techniques and tools that find deeper correlations, make predictions, and provide recommendations.
 AA uses a next-generation ML technology called deep learning.
-Deep learning algorithms can process large volumes of data (or big data) using neural networks that simulate the activity of the human brain.
+When comparing deep learning vs machine learning, deep learning algorithms can process large volumes of data (or big data) using neural networks that simulate the activity of the human brain.
 In the case of cybersecurity, big data means a huge number of system objects and user activity indicators, all of which are processed with advanced analytics.
 Big data integration in cybersecurity is only possible with the implementation of AI and ML.

 Machine Learning – Existing Applications